 Using domains to control field values

 Attribute domains are rules that indicate valid values for a field in a table in a geodatabase.
-They enforce data integrity by restricting what data values a user can add to a particular field.
+They enforce data integrity by restricting the data values a user can add to a specific field.

-You would apply attribute domains to fields only if there was a definable set or range of specific values possible for that field.
-For example, a field that stores the answer to the survey question What is your favorite food? would be difficult to apply a domain to, since there are a large number of responses that can be given.
-However, a field storing data on eye color could have an attribute domain assigned to it, because there are only a few possible valid values.
+You can apply attribute domains to fields only if there was a definable set or range of specific values possible for that field.
+For example, a field that stores the answer to the survey question What is your favorite food? is difficult to apply a domain to, since there are a large number of responses that can be given.
+However, a field storing data on eye color can have an attribute domain assigned to it, because there are only a few possible valid values.

 Using an attribute domain for a field storing eye color data would ensure consistency of the values.
 If data collectors were allowed to type any color into a text field for eye color, you might end up with any of the following for blue eyes: